mtorromeo/mootools-scrollable-table/README.md

 ScrollableTable works by taking the source table and splitting it in 3 separate tables containing the thead, tbody and tfoot.

+A wrapper element with overflow:auto is created around the central table (tbody) and must be given a height/max-height style to be scrollable.
+The wrapper class can be specifiend in the class options.
+The classes that were assigned to the original table will be automatically assigned to the auto-generated tables for the header and footer.

 	#JS
 	var table = new ScrollableTable('mytable', {
 		wrapperClass: 'tableBody'